raspberrypilearning/mission-space-lab-creator-guide/en/step_2.md

 - [https://raspberrypifoundation.github.io/picamzero](https://raspberrypifoundation.github.io/picamzero)

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 The picamzero library is listed in Thonny, but it won’t install on Windows or macOS because it controls Raspberry Pi hardware and relies on Linux-only components.
-This is expected and won't stop you from developing your experiment — you can still run your code using the Astro Pi Replay tool, either online or offline.
+This is expected and won't stop you from developing your experiment — you can still run your code using the Astro Pi Replay Tool, either online or offline.
 To install picamzero on a Raspberry Pi, open the shell in Thonny and run:
 ```
 pip install picamzero
 ```